 If you aren't sure about a number leave the default value as a starting point, and play around with the different options.

-Your Personal Cost of Capital is basically what your money could have done for you if you hadn't used it for school.
-The default rate is 1% which is equal to most online savings accounts.
+- Your Personal Cost of Capital is basically what your money could have done for you if you hadn't used it for school.
+The default rate is 7% which is equal the average annual return from stocks.